Triumph Trident 660 does the quarter mile in 12.00 seconds

 Timing this right or getting it wrong by changing up too early will make the difference between laying downs those optimum times or not.

-The Trident’s very low gearing does make it very accelerative off the line though its gearing being as short as it can hurt some of the specific times such as the sprint to 60 mph and the sprint to 100 mph, which are some of the more popular benchmarks.
+The Triumph Trident’s very low gearing does make it very accelerative off the line, though the gearing (being as short as it is) can hurt some of the specific times – such as the sprint to 60 mph and the sprint to 100 mph, which are some of the more popular benchmarks.

 This is because the Trident requires a gear change to hit 60 mph and just hits 100 mph right at the rpm limiter in fourth gear.

-You also have to control wheelies as the Trident due to its strong torque and very low gearing will happily point for the sky as no entry-level naked bike has the right to.
+You also have to control wheelies!
+This is due to the Trident’s strong torque and very low gearing, meaning it will happily point for the sky as no entry-level naked bike has the right to.

 Triumph Trident 660 accelerates from 0-60 mph in 3.43 seconds